-Deron Mayo enters his third season as assistant strength & conditioning coach with the New England Patriots in 2020.
+Deron Mayo enters his fifth season as strength & conditioning assistant coach with the New England Patriots in 2022.
 Mayo joined the organization in 2018 after playing linebacker for the Calgary Stampeders of the Canadian Football League for six seasons.
 He assists Moses Cabrera in the team's year-round strength and conditioning program.

-Mayo is a Hampton, Va., native, and played four seasons at Kecoughtan High School.
+Mayo is a Hampton, Virginia, native, and played four seasons at Kecoughtan High School.
 He was named to the All-Peninsula District First Team and All-Area Second Team as a senior.
 Deron's older brother, Jerod, was a first-round draft pick of the New England Patriots in 2008 and played eight seasons for the team before his retirement following the 2015 season.
 Mayo earned his bachelor of science degree in exercise science from Hofstra.
 He and his wife, Janelle, have a daughter, Maliya, and a son, Myles.